 Capsule

-Initiated by collectors this not an art gallery, nor an art space.
+Initiated by collectors this is not an art gallery, nor an art space but the place and workings cared for by art enthusiasts.
 Take the

-steps down into the minus 1 patio and look to your right for a metal door with a
+steps down into the minus 1 patio and look for a metal door with a

 capsule logo.